Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Entering Wi-Fi credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-AIROC™ CCM module supports Wi-Fi SoftAP onboarding.
-To enable this feature you are expected to use CONFMODE to receive additional connection credentials from user input.

-Use this command to enter SoftAP mode, where the host temporarily assumes the role of an Access Point.
-After enabling Wi-Fi SoftAP onboarding, user needs to use CIRRENT™ Wi-Fi Onboarding mobile app to onboard the AIROC™ CCM module.
-See the Wi-Fi onboarding section.
+AIROC™ CCM modules supports Wi-Fi SoftAP onboarding.
+To enable this feature you need to use CONFMODE to receive additional connection credentials from user input.
+Use this command to enter SoftAP mode, where the host temporarily assumes the role of an access point.
+After enabling Wi-Fi SoftAP onboarding, the user needs to use CIRRENT™ Wi-Fi Onboarding mobile app to onboard the AIROC™ CCM module.

 Command: